Reporting Crime to Coquitlam RCMP

-Reports or complaints can only be submitted by phone or in person.
-We do not accept reports or complaints via email.
+- Reports or complaints can only be submitted by phone, in person or online.

 Coquitlam RCMP is an intelligence-led police agency.
 That means that we focus our resources where intelligence tells us they will have the most positive impact on public safety.
 But without accurate, timely information about what's going on in your neighbourhood, we don't have all the intelligence we need.
 There are three simple things that you can do to make intelligence-led policing work: